slack-samples/deno-simple-survey/README.md

 `external_auth/google_provider.ts` – the custom OAuth2 provider definition for
 your Google project.

-Once complete, use `slack run` or `slack deploy` to update your local or hosted app.
+Once complete, update your local or hosted app with slack run or slack deploy to create an environment for storing your external authentication client secret and access token.

+> :warning️: Running these commands will warn you that a client secret must be
+> added for your OAuth2 provider.
+We'll take care of this in the next step!

 #### Save your Client Secret